 Handling breaking changes in SDKs

 This guide explains how to handle breaking changes in APIs when using Speakeasy-generated SDKs.
-Following these guidelines helps maintain backward compatibility and ensures a smooth experience for SDK users.
+Follow these guidelines to maintain backward compatibility and ensure a smooth experience for your SDK users.

 Safe changes